 Under Section 15 of the Fair Work (Building Industry - Accreditation Scheme) Regulation 2016 (the Regulations), it is a condition of accreditation that accredited contractors comply with the reporting requirements of the Scheme.

-Accredited contractors are required to provide information to the OFSC on their WHS performance and in general, reporting requirements are likely to be as outlined below.
+Accredited contractors are required to provide information to the OFSC on their WHS performance.
 This is achieved by completing and submitting the range of forms below.
 The OFSC requires information from accredited contractors at different stages throughout the life of both Australian Government and commercial building contracts on which they are the head contractor.

 Reporting on WHS performance enables the OFSC to assess the ongoing suitability of companies to remain accredited under the Scheme.
 WHS performance reporting also enables the OFSC to determine WHS trends and benchmarks.
 This in turn will allow the OFSC to provide relevant, useful best practice advice to aid in the improvement of WHS awareness and culture in the building and construction industry.

 As WHS in the construction industry is constantly evolving, from time to time, the OFSC will make amendments to the type and frequency of data collected from accredited contractors so that it is comparable to other construction industry data that is publically available.
 As such, the OFSC recommends that accredited contractors bookmark this page as the link to FSC Online, up to date guidance and all current forms will be available here at any time.
 Should any changes be made to OFSC reporting, accredited contractors will be contacted in advance so as to enable them to ensure that the data is being collected as required prior to the report being due.

 Companies should submit all OFSC reports using FSC Online.

 If your company has not yet registered for FSC Online, you can register for an account by clicking on the banner on the front page of www.fsc.gov.au (see below).